Ronald McDonald House Charities: Hong Kong

 The first Ronald McDonald House in Hong Kong was opened in 1996 in Sha Tin.

-The second House plans to establish in Kwun Tong District which is close proximity to the Hong Kong Children's Hospital.
+The second House in Kwun Tong District near to the Hong Kong Children's Hospital.

 Norway

 On May 21, 2016, Ronald McDonald Barnefond (Ronald McDonald Children's Fund), along with Stine Sofies Stiftelse, opened the world's first camp and learning center for children.
 Stine Sofie Stiftelse first joined forces with Ronald McDonald Barnefond in 2015.
 The initial purpose was to fix houses where children of abuse and their families could stay for a day free of charge.

 Pop Tab Program

 Through the RMHC Pop Tab Collection Program, to date more than $4 million has been generated.
 The program was established to allow individuals and businesses to collect soda pop tabs from aluminum cans and donate them to their local RMHC chapter or Ronald McDonald's House.
 Though each program differs, for the most part, RMHC chapters use the money received from recycling the tabs to help offset operational expenses or to sponsor or support programs.
 Not all Houses participate in the Pop Tab Program.
 Collected pop tabs are used by Ronald McDonald House Charities to fund their work.

 The Alpha Delta Pi sorority partners with Ronald McDonald House Charities to promote and participate in the Pop Tab Program.